-When I was a kid I used to love the movie The Invisible Man.
-I must have seen it 5 or 6 times, probably even more.
+When I was a kid, I used to love the movie The Invisible Man.
+I must have seen it five or six times, probably even more.
 I mean the one filmed in black and white, most probably the one from 1933 with Claude Rains.

-Not too long ago I stumbled upon the most amazing discovery.
+Not too long ago, I stumbled upon the most amazing discovery.
 I don’t think I have ever heard or read anyone speaking about this fact.
-In meditation, I discovered that my body cannot see me, neither my foot nor my hand, not my torso or even my head.
+In meditation, I discovered that my body cannot see me, neither my foot nor my hand, not my torso nor even my head.
 I can see them.
-I can perceive my body with my eyes closed but it cannot see me.
+I can perceive my body with my eyes closed, but it cannot see me.

 I can also see my mind working.
 I can see thoughts.
 When I say see I mean perceive.
 I can see thoughts, but as far as I can tell, they can’t see me.
 If they can, they must be using some other media because I am tied up looking at them.
 I can even see my feelings.
 Emotions show up and I can see them, but I remain unseen by them.